 The child in the case of Rishab’s family is not an income-generating member so does she need life insurance cover?
 So instead of buying an endowment policy for her aren’t Singh family better off instead by investing the annual premium amount in either long-term mutual fund or to keep it simple even a term deposit with any scheduled banks?
 To get a better grip on the issue on hand to let us look at the enclosed table illustrates a comparison between the existing endowment plan and an option to invest in equity mutual fund.

 |Mutual Fund (Equity)||50,400/-||1,06,848/-||……||18,28,498/-||20,47,917/-||22,93,667/-||20,74,301/-||10% LTCG Tax on Capital Gains above INR 1 Lac|

 |Term Deposit||0/-||0/-||……||46,800 /-||94,910 /-||1,44,368/-||1,41,558/-||30% Personal Income Tax on Interest Income|

-Above comparative calculation is based on premise that a non-income generating family member does not require life insurance and that the parents are not dependent on child’s income in future till she attains adulthood at which point the existing endowment policy would mature.
-Aarush as a sponsor of the insurance policy is paying an annual premium to the tune of nearly INR 45,000/- and this payment would continue for 17 years.
-On a back of the envelope calculation itself, the Singh family would pay ~ INR 7.7 Lacs as a premium over the term of policy for a sum assured of INR 10 Lacs.
+The above comparative calculation is based on premise that a non-income generating family member does not require life insurance and that the parents are not dependent on a child’s income in the future till she attains adulthood at which point the existing endowment policy would mature.
+Rishab as a sponsor of the insurance policy is paying an annual premium to the tune of nearly INR 45,000/- and this payment would continue for 17 years.
+On the back of the envelope calculation itself, the Singh family would pay ~ INR 7.7 Lacs as a premium over the term of policy for a sum assured of INR 10 Lacs.

 Although the expected event is still 18 years away so we are still speaking hypothetical returns on invested money I hope you got what we are trying to tell you – separate insurance from investment especially when the outlook is long term.
-Tell us your views about same at : email@example.com
+Tell us your views about the same at: firstname.lastname@example.org